cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 It is recommended at this stage to perform a manual check of the imported roads and crossroads, to erase possible issues done by the importer.
-A good strategy could be fix the OSM data typically to add/remove wayPoints and import again the simulation.
+A good strategy could be to fix the OSM data typically to add/remove wayPoints and import again the simulation.

 ### Generate the SUMO network files

-We can also use the previously downloaded map to generate the SUMO network file.
+We can also use the previously generated Webots world to generate the SUMO network file.
 You need to use the [netconvert](http://sumo.dlr.de/wiki/NETCONVERT) utility for this:

 ```sh
 cd $WEBOTS_HOME/projects/automobile/resources/SUMO_exporter